RobotWebTools/rclnodejs/README.md

 }
 ```

-Then `import * as rclnodejs from 'rclnodejs'` works the same as the JavaScript example at the top of this README.
-See [TypeScript demos](https://github.com/RobotWebTools/rclnodejs/tree/develop/demo/typescript) for more.
+Then `import * as rclnodejs from 'rclnodejs'` works as in the example above.
+See [TypeScript demos](https://github.com/RobotWebTools/rclnodejs/tree/develop/demo/typescript).

 ## More